 Can you drive around Loch Morar?

 It is not possible to drive around Loch Morar.
-However, you can drive partway round the north-west corner by taking a turn-off from Columba Road/B8008 from Morar and following a single-track road 2.5 miles to Bracorina.
+However, you can drive part way around the northwest corner by taking a turn-off from Columba Road/B8008 from Morar and following a single-track road 2.5 miles to Bracorina.